duckdb/duckdb-web/_posts/2024-09-27-sql-only-extensions.md

 SQL is not a new language.
 As a result, it has historically been missing some of the modern luxuries we take for granted.
 With version 1.1, DuckDB has launched community extensions, bringing the incredible power of a package manager to the SQL language.
-One goal for these extensions is to enable C++ libraries to be accessible through SQL across all of the languages with a DuckDB library.
+A bold goal of ours is for DuckDB to become a convenient way to wrap any C++ library, much the way that Python does today, but across any language with a DuckDB client.

 For extension builders, compilation and distribution are much easier.
 For the user community, installation is as simple as two commands: